 Sundragon Community Pottery is an accessible pottery workshop that runs a number of courses: https://sundragonpottery.co.uk/product-category/pottery-courses/

 For several years there has been a growing recognition of the important role that arts and cultural activity and programmes can have on the health and wellbeing of citizens and communities.
 Alongside this, there has been a growing recognition in social care and health of the need to promote independence, personalisation, health, happiness and wellbeing in order to foster better outcomes for citizens.
-Binding Pages is a project that aims to contribute to the realisation of the above vision.
+Binding Pages was a project that aimed to contribute to the realisation of the above vision.

 The pilot phase of Binding Pages, which was delivered in 2019, engaged 6 artists from different disciplines to deliver their participatory practice with citizens in two libraries in Birmingham, Perry Common in the Erdington District and Acocks Green in Yardley District.
 The project managers worked with GPs and Social Workers to refer people into the programme using the concept of social prescribing or arts on prescription.
 Participants had a chance to have a go at visual arts, craft, drumming, singing, music making and clay in a fun and engaging way with others in a safe community space.